SergeyShchus/Satellite-Imagery-Analysis/Tour_the_World/Readme.md

 ## Tour the World

-With this laptop you can travel to interesting places on the planet.
+With this notebook you can travel to interesting places on the planet.
 You just need to specify the coordinates.

 ## Cambridge Gulf, Australia
 ![Cambridge Gulf, Australia](https://github.com/SergeyShchus/Satellite-Imagery-Analysis-with-Python/blob/master/Tour_the_World/Australia.jpg?raw=true)